vidaud/seta/seta-doc/docs/seta-api/seta_api_v1.md

 # SETA-API
-The SeTA API set functions and procedures that allow to access data and feature other services.
+The SeTA API provides functions and procedures that allow to access data and feature other services.

 ## seta-api-suggestions